dotnet/csharplang/proposals/first-class-span-types.md

 }
 ```

+There's [an open question](#delegate-extension-receiver-break) whether this break should be avoided or not.

 #### Variance

 The goal of the variance section in _implicit span conversion_ is to replicate some amount of covariance for `System.ReadOnlySpan<T>`.
 Runtime changes would be required to fully